milvus-io/milvus/CODE_REVIEW.md

 # Milvus Code Review Guide

-All PRs are checked in automatically by the sre-robot, with the following condition:
+All PRs are checked in automatically by the sre-robot, with the following conditions:

 1. DCO check passed
 2. All test passed and code coverage check passed, with a `ci-passed` label